Shia LaBeouf: 2012–present: Subsequent career

 In June 2012, Icelandic band Sigur Rós released a music video for the song "Fjögur Píanó".
 It depicts "a man and woman locked in a never-ending cycle of addiction and desire", in which LaBeouf stars and appears nude.
 In 2012, Rob Cantor of Tally Hall produced a song describing LaBeouf as a murderous cannibal.
 In 2014, Cantor produced a music video based on this song.
-Despite the title and lyrics, the intent was humorous and non-serious, and LaBeouf appeared at the end of the video, applauding.
+Despite the lyrics, the intent was humorous and non-serious, and LaBeouf appeared at the end of the video, applauding.

 LaBeouf has created three short graphic novels Stale N Mate, Cyclical, and Let's Fucking Party, and a webcomic series, Cheek Up's through the publishing company, The Campaign Book.
 In April 2012, he promoted them at Chicago Comic & Entertainment Expo.
 In the same year, LaBeouf played a bootlegger in John Hillcoat's crime drama Lawless.

 In February 2013, he pulled out of what would have been his Broadway debut, in Lyle Kessler's play Orphans, citing "creative differences" with co-star Alec Baldwin, although The New York Times and Baldwin himself maintain LaBeouf was fired.
 A month later, a film in which he starred alongside Robert Redford titled The Company You Keep was released.
 He next portrayed Jerôme Morris in the Lars von Trier-directed erotic art film Nymphomaniac, which premiered in December 2013.
 Meanwhile, at the film's screening at the Berlin Film Festival a tuxedoed LaBeouf walked the red carpet with a paper bag over his head with the words "I am not famous anymore" written upon it.

 LaBeouf co-starred with Brad Pitt and Logan Lerman in David Ayer's World War II-set film, Fury, which was released in October 2014.
 Peter Travers of Rolling Stone called LaBeouf's performance "outstanding", whilst New York Daily News's Joe Neumaier commented that he "finally finds a role he can disappear into, without his image getting in the way."
 Calvin Wilson of St. Louis Post-Dispatch called LaBeouf's performance one of his best.